jysung2/jysung2-website/README.md

 ## Welcome to Jae's Pages

+Jae Yoon Sung

+jysung2@illinois.edu

+571-550-056x

+Hello, my name is Jae Yoon Sung and I am an undergradute mathematics student at the Universrity of Illinois at Urbana-Champaign.

 You can use the [editor on GitHub](https://github.com/jysung2/jysung2-website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.